deadratfink/jy-transform/docs/USAGE.md

 $ jyt -s ./data/my.js -t json -i 2
 ```

-then the `js` `origin` is automatically inferred from file extension.
-Analogous, this is also true for
+then the `js` value for `origin` is automatically inferred from file extension.
-the `target` option.
+Analogous, this is also true for the `target` option.

 ## Origin and Target Type Inference